mrparkers/terraform-provider-keycloak/docs/resources/keycloak_group_memberships.md

 be added upon the next run of `terraform apply`.
 Eventually, a non-authoritative resource for group membership will be added to this provider.

+Also note that you should not use `keycloak_group_memberships` with a group has been assigned as a default group via `keycloak_default_groups`.

 This resource **should not** be used to control membership of a group that has its members federated from an external source via group mapping.